History of the Ryukyu Islands: Battle of Okinawa: April 1 – June 22, 1945

 As the fighting intensified, Japanese soldiers hid in caves with civilians, further increasing civilian casualties.
 Additionally, Japanese soldiers shot Okinawans who attempted to surrender to Allied Forces.
 America utilized Nisei Okinawans in psychological warfare, broadcasting in Okinawan, leading to the Japanese belief that Okinawans who did not speak Japanese were spies or disloyal to Japan, or both.
 These people were often killed as a result.
 As food became scarce, some civilians were killed over small amounts of food.
 "At midnight, soldiers would wake up Okinawans and take them to the beach.
 Then they chose Okinawans at random and threw hand grenades at them."

 Massive casualties in the Yaeyama Islands caused the Japanese military to force people to evacuate from their towns to the mountains, even though malaria was prevalent there.
 Fifty-four percent of the island's population died due to starvation and disease.
 Later, islanders unsuccessfully sued the Japanese government.
-Many military historians believe that the ferocity of the Battle of Okinawa led directly to the American decision to use the atomic bomb on Hiroshima and Nagasaki.
+A number of military historians believe that the ferocity of the Battle of Okinawa led directly to the American decision to use the atomic bomb on Hiroshima and Nagasaki.
 A prominent holder of this view is Victor Davis Hanson, who states it explicitly in his book Ripples of Battle: "because the Japanese on Okinawa, including native Okinawans, were so fierce in their defense (even when cut off, and without supplies), and because casualties were so appalling, many American strategists looked for an alternative means to subdue mainland Japan, other than a direct invasion."

 Princess Lilies

 After the beginning of World War II, the Japanese military conscripted school girls (15 to 16 years old) to join a group known as the Princess Lilies (Hime-yuri) and to go to the battle front as nurses.
 There were seven girls' high schools in Okinawa at the time of World War II.
 The board of education, made up entirely of mainland Japanese, required the girls' participation.
 The Princess Lilies were organized at two of them, and a total of 297 students and teachers eventually joined the group.
 Teachers, who insisted that the students be evacuated to somewhere safe, were accused of being traitors.

 Most of the girls were put into temporary clinics in caves to take care of injured soldiers.
 With a severe shortage of food, water and medicine, 211 of the girls died while trying to care for the wounded soldiers.
 The Japanese military had told these girls that, if they were taken as prisoners, the enemy would rape and kill them; the military gave hand grenades to the girls to allow them to commit suicide rather than be taken as prisoners.
 One of the Princess Lilies explained: "We had a strict imperial education, so being taken prisoner was the same as being a traitor.
 We were taught to prefer suicide to becoming a captive."
-Many students died saying, "Tennō Heika Banzai", which means "Long live the Emperor".
+A number of students died saying, "Tennō Heika Banzai", which means "Long live the Emperor".